Alexander Muir Memorial Gardens: Park features

-Alexander Muir Memorial Gardens feature formal flower gardens with roses, herbs and multi-tiered beds.
+Alexander Muir Memorial Gardens feature formal flower gardens with roses, herbs, and multi-tiered beds.
 There is a decorative gate at the Yonge Street entrance bearing a plaque depicting a maple leaf to commemorate Muir and the park's 1952 reopening.
 Inside the park, there is a stone retaining wall that is also a monument dedicated to Muir inscribed with the refrain of The Maple Leaf Forever.
 The Gardens contain stone balconies and steps, crushed brick pathways and sunken gardens enclosed by maple, willow and oak trees.

 The park is popular for wedding photography.

-Alexander Muir Memorial Gardens is part of a chain of parks leading eastwards along Blythwood Ravine Park, Sherwood Park and Sunnydene Park to Bayview Avenue.
+Alexander Muir Memorial Gardens is part of a chain of parks leading eastwards along Blythwood Ravine Park, Sherwood Park, and Sunnydene Park to Bayview Avenue.
 The Gardens are part of the self-guided tour: Northern Ravines & Gardens Discovery Walk.
 On the south side of the Gardens, Alexander Muir Road descends into Blythwood Ravine to serve Lawrence Park Lawn Bowling & Croquet Club.

-The Toronto Legacy Project and Heritage Toronto erected a plaque in honour of astronomer Helen Sawyer Hogg at the extreme south-west corner of the park.
+The Toronto Legacy Project and Heritage Toronto erected a plaque in honour of astronomer Helen Sawyer Hogg at the extreme southwest corner of the park.
 Between 1962 and 1965, Hogg lived in the apartment building at 2875 Yonge Street which is adjacent to the park.